axonivy-market/portal/Documentation/PortalDeveloperGuide/source/components/layout-templates.rst

 DeprecatedTaskTemplate-7
 -------------------------

-Deprecated task template 7 is multi tab view template with Serenity theme.
-If you project is using multi tab template, you can change to this template.
+Deprecated task template 7 is old task template with Serenity theme.
+If your project want to apply new theme, you can change to this template.

 .. _components-layout-templates-default-homepage-template-how-to-use-deprecated-task-template-7: